Gross domestic product

 Trends in global economy

 Large differences in GDP per capita persist throughout the world.
-In 2021, most developed economies produced an output per person greater than US$30 000, with economies in Eastern and Northern Europe as the main exceptions.
-By contrast, almost half of the developing economies in Africa – all of them least developed countries (LDCs) – recorded a per capita output of less than US$1 300.
-Most developing economies in the Americas, Asia and Oceania reached an output higher than US$3 000 per person.
+In 2022, the majority of developed economies produced an output per person greater than $30 000, with economies in Eastern and Southern Europe as the main exception.
+By contrast, two out of five developing economies in Africa recorded a per capita output of less than $1 000.
+Most developing economies in the Americas, Asia and Oceania reached an output higher than $3 000 per person.

 Figure 1.
 World real gross domestic product, annual growth rate